Michael D. Higgins

 He

-on 15 Oct 2011, and then wrote a piece about this material after the election.
+on 15 Oct 2011, and wrote a piece about this material after the election:

 Catch-all Gallagher was hit by 'Catch 22' problem, David Quinn, 28 Oct 2011.

-A good piece about Gallagher and Higgins, which references this site, but published after the election.
+A good piece about Gallagher and Higgins, which references this material, but published after the election.

 It's a shame no journalist managed to examine the winner before the election.